Rebuilding the R-390A Receivers

 direction from the index mark (that you put on the shaft, right?) that

 the bellows-coupler compensates for the PTO shaft movement.
+If your

 Plate Blocking Capacitor (for the Mechanical Filters) - When replacing the Plate Blocking capacitor C-553, remember you are replacing a 300wvdc Vitamin-Q type capacitor that, in the 1950s, was one of the best capacitors available.
 Don't replace this vintage quality capacitor with a Malaysian-made, less-than-one cent total-cost capacitor.
 If I was really worrying (like loosing sleep over it,) I'd use two .022uf caps in series for the .01uf C-553.
 This redundancy is pretty much fool proof for any future problems.
 Normally though, I use a .01uf 600wvdc 715P type SBE Orange Drop.
 The "double the working voltage of original" is usually enough precaution on this controversial component.